-10 years in product based environments has taught me that there is more to UX than acronyms, buzzwords & the latest tool fads.
-In my experience, it is not the actual UX tasks which are particularly difficult, but the contextual challenges around the process.
+15+ years in product based environments has taught me that there is more to Service & Product Design than acronyms, buzzwords & the latest tool fads.
+In my experience, it is not the actual design tasks which are particularly difficult, but the contextual challenges around the process.

 Below is a gallery of artefacts illustrating the steps of my design process.
-It includes documentation I have created through past UX design work.
+It includes examples of documentation I have created through past design work.
 The gallery is broken into 4 sections; User Research, Design Process, Specification, Build & Promotion.

 User Centred Design (UCD)/User Research